Tips for a great entry

 ⬤ What would it look like to have achieved reconciliation?

 You should keep two things in mind when choosing your medium.
-What do you like to use, and what would be the best way to share your story?
-You could do a written story, essay, poem, video, short film (max 4 minutes), photo, podcast, song, speech or artwork.
+What materials do you like to use, and what would be the best way to share your story?
+You could do a written story, essay, poem, video, short film (max 4 minutes), photo(s), podcast, song, speech or artwork.

 Look below for tips on each of these:

-Entries can be in any Indigenous Language.
+Entries can be in Language.
 Make sure to send in an English translation though, too.

-Your artwork can be maximum 1 metre by 1 metre accompanied with a brief 200-word description and must be in 2D form (no sculpture).
+Your artwork can be maximum 1 metre by 1 metre, accompanied with a brief 200-word description.

 Think about what sort of materials you want to use.
 You could use paint, pen, pencil, natural elements from the environment, collage, or other found items.